incognite-lab/myGym/README.md

 `python train.py`

-The training will start with gui window and standstill visualization.
+The training will start with the GUI window and a standstill visualization.
 Wait until the first evaluation after 10000 steps to check the progress:

 ![alt text](myGym/images/workspaces/kuka10000.gif "training")

-After 50000 steps the arm starts to move towards the goal object:
+After 50000 steps, the arm starts to move towards the goal object:

 ![alt text](myGym/images/workspaces/kuka50000.gif "training")

-After 100000 steps the arm is able to reach the goal object with 80% accuracy:
+After 100000 steps, the arm is able to reach the goal object with 80% accuracy:

 ![alt text](myGym/images/workspaces/kuka100000.gif "training")